Subaru Forester Insurance Rates

 Ready to decrease how much a Subaru Forester costs you for insurance?
 Enter your ZIP code into our FREE tool to compare the Subaru Foresters’ insurance rates.

-Average insurance rates for a Subaru Forester are $1,312 a year for full coverage insurance.
-Comprehensive insurance costs approximately $332 a year, collision insurance costs $506, and liability coverage is $338.
-A liability-only policy costs around $394 a year, and high-risk insurance costs $2,810 or more.
-16-year-old drivers receive the highest rates at up to $4,720 a year.
+Average insurance rates for a Subaru Forester are $1,312 a year including full coverage.
+Comprehensive costs on average $332, collision costs $506, and liability costs around $338.
+A liability-only policy costs as low as $394 a year, with high-risk insurance costing around $2,810.
+Teenage drivers receive the highest rates at $4,720 a year or more.

 Average premium for full coverage: $1,312